zendesk/Youtube_Integration/README.md

 3. Set your ENV variables on Heroku with the Airbrake Id & Keys.
 Ex:`AIRBRAKE_Id=111111`

 #### Using the app in Zendesk Support
-_Note: For this section we will be working with the `app_source` directory_
-1. Check that your `manifest.json`, `app_source/requirements.json`, `.env` files point to the right endpoints (heroku/local/ngrok)
+_Note: Check that your `manifest.json`, `app_source/requirements.json`, `.env` files point to the right endpoints (heroku/ngrok)
+1. `cd app_source`

+2. Run `gem update zendesk_apps_tools`

-2. Run `zat package` followed by `zat validate`.
+3. Run `zat package` followed by `zat validate`.
+This will create a `.zip` file in `app_source/tmp`

-3. Navigate to your Zendesk Console and click on settings.
+4. Navigate to your Zendesk site and click on settings.
 On the left sidebar, select manage and upload a private app.
 Select the `.zip` file from the `tmp` folder inside your `app_source` directory.

-4. You can now add an account by selecting `Channels Integration` on the left sidebar and selecting the Youtube Integration.
+5. After uplaoding & installing, you can now add an account by selecting `Channels Integration` on the left sidebar and selecting the Youtube Integration.

 ## Testing
 To run the test files, run `bundle exec rspec` in the app source.